-The Nikon D7200 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in March 2015 and August 2016.
+The Nikon D7200 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in March 2015 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D7200 and the Nikon D3400.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7200 – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (16 percent) than the Nikon D7200.
 Moreover, the D3400 is substantially lighter (42 percent) than the D7200.
 It is worth mentioning in this context that the D7200 is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.